Blueberry Muffins with Crumb Topping

 If you're looking for muffins that don't have any sugar, check out my tips for making muffins sugar free and especially these sugar-free blueberry muffins.
 (If you're determined to make these crumb muffins sugar free, coconut sugar would be my choice for the muffin batter and the streusel topping.)

-Make them for brunch with friends, as a make-ahead breakfast or simply heat one up for dessert and serve it with a scoop of vanilla ice cream.
+Make them for brunch with friends, as a make-ahead breakfast or simply heat one up for dessert and serve it with a scoop of vanilla ice cream or a lavender latte.

 Ingredients